The Golden Guernsey Goat Trail is now underway! There are 52 goats sited across the island, which will remain in place until mid-August.

 The Guernsey Goat Trail is very much a community event and everyone can get involved.

 It is made up of 52 individually painted full-sized goat sculptures created in the Philippines using photographs of Guernsey goats and decorated by local artists, clubs and community groups, schools, charities and day centres.
-The goats are made of fibreglass and will be placed on plinths around the island
+The goats are made of fibreglass and have been placed on plinths around the island.

-The goats will be displayed at various locations around the Island of Guernsey and will remain in position until the end of August 2021.
+The goats are on display at various locations around the Island of Guernsey and will remain in position until mid-August 2021.
 They will then be auctioned off in September to raise funds for Autism Guernsey and GALP to continue carrying out their vital work supporting individuals impacted by autism and adults with literacy difficulties.

 Following the success of the Donkey Parade held in 2011 and the Cow Parade in 2012 by Guernsey Adult Literacy Project (Galp) Autism Guernsey, with the support of GALP, decided to organise a further parade with a strong local connection.